 Excellent question!
 Proctors are probably one of the easier advising resources to contact in your first year because they live right next to you.
 At this point, you've definitely heard the word "entryway" once or twice.
 Anywhere from 20-40 students live in each entryway.
 Each First-Year dorm splits up entryways differently, and each entryway has access to someone called a Proctor.

-Proctors are similar to Resident Advisors at other colleges, except a lot of the time they are graduate students or working professionals with a passion for helping college students navigate college.
+Proctors are similar to Resident Advisers at other colleges, except a lot of the time they are graduate students or working professionals with a passion for helping college students navigate college.
 They live where you do and they're always there for you if you need advice on anything from academics to roommate disagreements.

 Every week Proctors and PAFs work together to host Study Breaks for their entryway, which are basically small get-togethers where students can hang out with each other and their Proctors and decompress from the stress of academic life.

 Proctors are generally the person to turn to if you feel like there's a conflict with someone in your dorm room or entryway that you can't resolve on your own.
-They also might serve as your official First-Year Advisor in addition to being your Proctor.
+They also might serve as your official First-Year Adviser in addition to being your Proctor.

-First -Year Advisors are people from every area of the University – faculty, graduate students, administrators – who are dedicated to supporting and guiding you in your intellectual exploration.
+First-Year Advisers are people from every area of the University – faculty, graduate students, administrators – who are dedicated to supporting and guiding you in your intellectual exploration.
 They are there for you when you have questions about anything related to what you want to do – choosing courses, finding a concentration (what other schools call majors), doing research, studying abroad.

 At the beginning of each semester during your first year, you will meet with them to decide which classes you want to enroll in.
 Your adviser will help you learn how to get information about courses so that you can make well-researched decisions.
-During this meeting, your First-Year Advisor will most likely lift the advising hold on your Crimson Cart so that you can go ahead and enroll in the classes you choose.
-Then you will continue meeting with your advisor throughout the semester to talk about how your courses are going, point you to opportunities and resources that match your interests and connect you with academic resources like the Writing Center or peer tutors.
+During this meeting, your First-Year Adviser will most likely lift the advising hold on your Crimson Cart so that you can go ahead and enroll in the classes you choose.
+Then you will continue meeting with your adviser throughout the semester to talk about how your courses are going, point you to opportunities and resources that match your interests and connect you with academic resources like the Writing Center or peer tutors.

 What's a PAF?